informalsystems/quartz/crates/contracts/core/SPEC.md

 - Provide a secure and easy-to-use framework for attestation-aware smart contracts
 - Abstract away the complexities of SGX attestation verification
-- Ensure compatibility with both DCAP and EPID attestation protocols (though EPID is deprecated now by Intel)
+- Ensure compatibility with DCAP attestation protocols (EPID is deprecated now by Intel)
 - Allow for easy testing and mocking of SGX environments

 ## Functionality